-- 1. The ECCC may sanction or refer to the appropriate authorities, any person who knowingly and wilfully interferes with the administration of justice, including any person who: - a) discloses confidential information in violation of an order of the Co-Investigating Judges or the Chambers; - b) without just excuse, fails to comply with an order to attend, or produce documents or other evidence before the Co-Investigating Judges or the Chambers; - c) destroys or otherwise tampers in any way with any documents, exhibits or other evidence in a case before the ECCC; - d) threatens, intimidates, causes any injury or offers a bribe to, or otherwise interferes with a witness, or potential witness, who is giving, has given, or may give evidence in proceedings before the Co-Investigating Judges or a Chamber; - e) threatens, intimidates, offers a bribe to, or otherwise seeks to coerce any other person, with the intention of preventing that other person from complying with an order of the Co-Investigating Judges or the Chambers; - f) knowingly assists a Charged Person or Accused to evade the jurisdiction of the ECCC; or
+- 1. The ECCC may sanction or refer to the appropriate authorities, any person who knowingly and wilfully interferes with the administration of justice, including any person who: - a) discloses confidential information in violation of an order of the Co-Investigating Judges or the Chambers; - b) without just excuse, fails to comply with an order to attend, or produce documents or other evidence before the Co-Investigating Judges or the Chambers; - c) destroys or otherwise tampers in any way with any documents, exhibits or other evidence in a case before the ECCC; - d) threatens, intimidates, causes any injury or offers a bribe to, or otherwise interferes with a witness, or potential witness, who is giving, has given, or may give evidence in proceedings before the Co-Investigating Judges or a Chamber; - e) threatens, intimidates, offers a bribe to, or otherwise seeks to coerce any other person, with the intention of preventing that other person from complying with an order of the Co-Investigating Judges or the Chambers;

-- g) incites or attempts to commit any of the acts set out above. - 2.
+- f) knowingly assists a Charged Person or Accused to evade the jurisdiction of the ECCC; or - g) incites or attempts to commit any of the acts set out above. - 2.
 When the Co-Investigating Judges or the Chambers have reason to believe that a person may have committed any of the acts set out in sub-rule 1 above, they may: - a) deal with the matter summarily; - b) conduct further investigations to ascertain whether there are sufficient grounds for instigating proceedings; or - c) refer the matter to the appropriate authorities of the Kingdom of Cambodia or the United Nations. - 3.
 Any person subject to proceedings under this Rule shall be entitled to legal assistance as provided in Rule 11 and the Defence Support Section administrative regulations. - 4.
 Cambodian Law shall apply in respect of sanctions imposed on a person found to have committed any act set out in sub-rule 1. - 5.
 If a lawyer is found to have committed any act set out in sub-rule 1, the Co-Investigating Judges or the Chambers making such finding may also determine that such conduct amounts to misconduct of a lawyer pursuant to Rule 38. - 6.
 Any decision under this Rule shall be subject to appeal before the Pre-Trial Chamber or the Supreme Court Chamber as appropriate.
-Notice of appeal shall be filed within 15 (fifteen) days of notice of the decision to the person concerned.
+A notice of appeal to the Pre-Trial Chamber shall be filed within 15 (fifteen) days of the date of decision or of its notification, as appropriate.
+An appeal to the Supreme Court Chamber shall be filed in compliance with Rules 105(2) and 107(1).